EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Read from public buckets via 'curl'

-A popular Linux command-line utilities for accessing public URLs are is 'curl'. 'curl' can be used as follows to access your bucket.
+A popular Linux command-line utility for reading from public URLs is 'curl'. 'curl' can be used as follows to get information about your bucket and files from your bucket.

 In the following, replace `<project-name>` with your EIDF project name 'eidfNNN'.

-Download information about your bucket contents (`-o` names the downloaded file):
+Download information about your bucket (`-o` names the downloaded file):

 ```bash
 curl -o mybucket.xml https://s3.eidf.ac.uk/<project-name>:mybucket